bigmlcom/bigmler/docs/index.rst

 Requirements
 ============

-Python 3 is currently supported by BigMLer.
-Support for Python 2.X was discontinued in version 3.27.2.
+BigMLer needs Python 3.X versions to work.
+Compatibility with Python 2.X was discontinued in version 3.27.2.

-BigMLer requires `bigml 5.0.0 <https://github.com/bigmlcom/python>`_  or
+BigMLer requires `bigml 6.0.0 <https://github.com/bigmlcom/python>`_  or
 higher.
 Using proportional missing strategy will additionally request the use of the `numpy <http://www.numpy.org/>`_ and `scipy <http://www.scipy.org/>`_ libraries.
 They are not